 The Land of Ice and Fire is once again living up to its name; a new eruption is occurring in Iceland!
-From Geldingadalur valley, just south of Fagradalsfjall volcano, gleaming lava can be found running in molten rivers and spurting in spectacular jets.
+Within Geldingadalur valley, gleaming lava can be found running in molten rivers and spurting in spectacular jets from Fagradalsfjall volcano.

 Making this phenomenon even more exciting is its location.
 The Reykjanes Peninsula is familiar to all travelers to Iceland, as it connects Keflavik International Airport with the country’s capital, Reykjavik; the region is also home to the Blue Lagoon.
 It is the most accessible eruption in Iceland since the country has become a major tourist destination.

 Of course, whenever such an event happens in Iceland, questions arise as quickly as the magma from the earth.
 Is the volcano in Iceland dangerous?
 How long will it go on for?
-Can you visit Geldingadalur and watch the eruption with your own eyes?
-Answer all your questions here with this complete guide to the Geldingadalur eruption in Iceland!
+Can you visit Fagradalsfjall and watch the eruption with your own eyes?
+Answer all your questions here with this complete guide to the Fagradalsfjall eruption in Iceland!

 Starting on March 19th at around 21.30, the much anticipated volcanic eruption at Gelingdalur on the Reykjanes Peninsula began.
 Initially, it was reported as a fissure up to 700 meters long, with a lava field covering around a square kilometer before it soon formed into an increasingly tall crater.

 Although no one knew quite where or when a volcanic eruption would happen, it was inevitable that one would after 53,000 tremors had shaken Reykjavik and its surroundings in the weeks prior.
 Despite one of these tremors reaching 5.7 on the Richter Scale and several others getting close, there were no major injuries.